sumalka/SPIDYNAL/README.md

 # SPIDYNAL SYSTEM™

 ### Description
-SPIDYNAL SYSTEM™ is an advanced file search and system testing tool designed to efficiently locate files and folders across your system using multithreaded processing.
+SPIDYNAL SYSTEM™ is an advanced System Analyst & Diagnostics Tool designed to efficiently locate files and folders across your system using multithreaded processing.
 Engineered for speed and reliability, it delivers rapid search results and features a network speed meter for real-time diagnostics.
 Tailored for professional and technical users, this tool provides a robust solution for file management and system performance testing, enhanced with sound effects and a hacker-inspired thematic design.
 Additional features are under development, with an upcoming capability to perform Advanced Search, Testing & Analysis tool.

 **Version: 1.3.0.8**